pymc-devs/pytensor/doc/extending/extending_faq.rst

 .. _extend_faq:

 ===========================================
-Extending Pytensor: FAQ and Troubleshooting
+Extending PyTensor: FAQ and Troubleshooting
 ===========================================

 I wrote a new `Op`\/`Type`, and weird stuff is happening...